Find out more & book online at 3btraining.com

 The Grants Scheme will no longer fund short courses.
 Short courses will be delivered exclusively via Employer Networks (ENs) rather than the Grants Scheme.

-Courses booked before 8th December 2025 and delivered before 31st March 2026 will be honoured at the current grant rate.
+Courses booked before 8th December 2025 that are completed between 8th January and 31st March 2026 will be honoured at the current grant rate, where evidence is provided of booking date.

-CITB will match-fund 50% of eligible short-duration courses, as opposed to the 70% previously funded
+CITB will match-fund 50% of eligible courses, as opposed to the 70% previously funded

 Health & Safety courses will be supported at 30% of the average market rate